PlatonCoin Price Reaches $0.48 (PLTC)

 Buying and Selling PlatonCoin

-It is usually not presently possible to purchase alternative cryptocurrencies such as PlatonCoin directly using U.S. dollars.
-Investors seeking to trade PlatonCoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PlatonCoin using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as PlatonCoin directly using US dollars.
+Investors seeking to acquire PlatonCoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy PlatonCoin using one of the exchanges listed above.

 Receive News & Updates for PlatonCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PlatonCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.